 This mesmerizing, basaltic mountain is located on an area of twelve hectares and is more than 500 meters (1640 feet) above sea-level and the area is surrounded by many cafes and a gorgeous lagoon.

 One thing to note is that the history of Le Morne Brabant is pretty traumatic.
 It was a refuge for slaves seeking freedom and an escape from their owners.

 Please take the time to learn more about Brabant and the history behind it before visiting.

-Today, Le Morne Brabant is a hiker’s paradise and you can trek the 3.5 kilometers worth of hiking paths that will grant you some of the best views on Mauritius.
+Today, Le Morne Brabant is a hiker’s paradise and you can trek the 3.5 kilometers (2.17 miles) worth of hiking paths that will grant you some of the best views on Mauritius.

-QUICK TIP: If you’re wanting to hike the mountain and learn more about it at the same time, you might want to opt for a guide and organized hike.
+QUICK TIP: If you want to hike the mountain and learn more about it at the same time, you might want to opt for a guided and organized hike.

 This hike to Le Morne Brabant gives you the chance to do the eco-hike and learn more about the nature and history of the sight.